blaringblazehs/Front-end-Developer-Interview-Questions/questions/css-questions.md

 * Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?

+Top 5 Interview Question for CSS with possible answers/hints -
+* What is External Style Sheet?
+How would you link to it?
+External Style Sheet is the sheet which comprises of style information and can be connected with one or more HTML documents.
+With the help of External Style Sheet entire website can be formatted and styles just by editing one single file.
+The file is connected with HTML documents with the help of the LINK element which resides inside the HEAD element.

+* What are the advantages and disadvantages of using External Style Sheets?
+The advantages of External Style Sheets are as follows :

+With the help of External Style Sheets, the styles of numerous documents can be organized from one single file.
+In External Style Sheets, Classes can be made for use on numerous HTML element types in many forms of the site.
+In complex contexts, Methods like selector and grouping can be implemented to apply styles.
+The disadvantages of External Style Sheets are as follows :

+An extra download is essential to import style information for each file.
+The execution of the file may be deferred till the external style sheet is loaded.
+While implementing style sheets, we need to test Web pages with multiple browsers in order to check compatibility issues.

+* What are the advantages and disadvantages of Embedded Style Sheets?
+The advantages of Embedded Style Sheets are as follows :

+In Embedded Style Sheets, it is possible to generate classes for use on multiple tag types in the document.
+In Embedded Style Sheets, In comparison to In External Style Sheets, no extra download is compulsory to import the information.
+The disadvantages of Embedded Style Sheets are as follows :

+In Embedded Style Sheets, Controlling the styles for multiple files from one file is not possible.

+* What is CSS selector?
+A CSS selector is the portion of a CSS set that chooses the content that requires to style.
+It is also referred to as a connection between the stylesheet and HTML files.
+CSS selectors permits you to choice and operate HTML elements.
+CSS selectors are used to “select” (or find) HTML elements created on their id, class, type etc.

+* What is Tweening?
+Also Known as in-betweening, it is the process of creating intermediary frames among two images to provide the appearance that the first image develops efficiently into the second image.
+It is a key process which is used in all types of animations.
+Refined animation software permits you to find particular objects in an image and describe how they will be able to move and change throughout the tweening process.